jwzheng96/conference-latex-template/README.md

 # conference-latex-template
-The conference latex template in computer science.
+The conference latex template in the field of computer science.